 About ACKMA Inc.

-INFORMATION EXCHANGEThe quarterly ACKMA Journal, biennial conferences, and personal networking between members combine to ensure that there is ready access to news and information on what is happening in cave and karst management across the region and internationally.
+INFORMATION EXCHANGEThe quarterly ACKMA Journal, biennial conferences, online meetings and personal networking between members combine to ensure that there is ready access to news and information on what is happening in cave and karst management across the region and internationally.